mlibrary/about-ebc/src/content/stories/2025-01-18-kenyon-fund-provides-all-access-ticket-to-the-best-books-on-theater.md

 ---
 templateKey: story
-title: Kenyon Fund Provides All-Access Ticket to the Best Books on Theater
+title: Kenyon Fund Provides All-Access Ticket to the Best Books on Theater and Performing Arts
 summary: Thanks to the generous support of the Herbert A. Kenyon and Bessie W.
   Kenyon Fund, groundbreaking theater books will be made available open access in 2025.